ReisWeirdStuff/ReGESA_ASPFWTool/readme.md

 # ReGESA_ASPFWTool
+**ASPFWTool** (ASP Firmware Tool)
+Aims "legacy" firmware security research\
+and to add "new" processor (AM4, Zen3) support to old (Raven) OEM PCs.

+> [!WARNING]
+> Due to the complexity of AMD-SP and UEFI firmware architectures,\
+> modifying the firmware image content is extremely risky and may corrupt the image.
+>
+> Therefore, it is not recommended to use this tool to modify any UEFI image.\
+> Please treat it as a "read-only" tool.
+>

 > [!NOTE]
 > This program is now in **Pre-Alpha** and released for testing, GLHF.
 >
 > The current code quality is poor, it's a disaster.\
-> But basic functionality like entry parsing, simple insert/replace/remove/zlib/lzma works
+> But basic functionality like entry parsing, simple insert/replace/remove/zlib/lzma should... work.
 >
 > Please report any bugs or issues you encounter.\
 > Please provide the firmware image file and the steps to reproduce the bug so that I can trace and patch it.
 >

- **ASPFWTool** (ASP Firmware Tool)\
- Aims "legacy" firmware security research (as the new architecture "openSIL" will replace "AGESA", or at least a part of it)\
- and to add "new" processor (AM4, Zen3) support to old (Raven) OEM PCs.

 ## Overview
 **ASPFWTool** is a graphical utility designed to explore UEFI firmware, with a focus on the ASP firmware region.